Fun things to do in Japan: my 15 favourite activities

 1 – Chasing the best views of Mount Fuji in Kawaguchiko, Yamanashi

 Admiring the majestic Mount Fuji, the highest peak in Japan with 3776 m of altitude, is on any visitor to do list.
-However, seeing the most famous volcano in Japan can be trickier than it initially sounds.
-Indeed, fog and clouds often cover the iconic Japanese peak, which can even be seen, on the other hand, from Tokyo on a clear day.
-The best is to get up early since the visibility is usually better in the morning.
+However, seeing Japan’s most famous volcano can be trickier than it sounds.
+Indeed, fog and clouds often cover the iconic Japanese peak, which can even be seen from Tokyo on a clear day.
+The best time is to get up early, since visibility is usually better in the morning.

 Some of the best views of Mount Fuji, called “Fujisan” in Japanese, are located on its northern side, in the region of the five lakes around the town of Kawaguchiko.
-At Spring when the cherry tree blossom or at Fall when the maple trees turn red, catching a shot of Mount Fuji and its reflection on Kawaguchi Lake or Motosu Lake through the branch is the promise of a killer shot ( for information, Kawaguchiko is above 800 m of altitude).
-Still, in the same area, the pagoda of Chureito is maybe one of the most famous scenery in Japan with its gracious red pagoda and Mount Fuji (if lucky) in the background.
+In the spring, when the cherry tree blossoms, or in the fall, when the maple trees turn red, catching a shot of Mount Fuji and its reflection on Kawaguchi Lake or Motosu Lake through the branches is the promise of a killer shot (for information, Kawaguchiko is above 800 m in altitude).
+Still, in the same area, Chureito Pagoda is maybe one of the most famous sights in Japan, with its gracious red pagoda and Mount Fuji (if lucky) in the background.

-But if managing through the clouds wasn’t enough, planning for nature blossom or autumn colour leaves can be even trickier due to altitude.
+But if managing through the clouds wasn’t enough, planning for nature’s blossoms or autumn colours can be even trickier at higher altitudes.
 For instance, I visited Kawaguchiko two weeks too early for cherry blossom, but I think it’s part of the fun.
 As a rule of thumb, you can keep in mind mid-April for cherry blossom and mid-October for “momiji” leaves in Kawaguchiko.

 2 – Swimming with turtles in the Kerama National Park, Okinawa

-The Kerama Shoto National Park is the reason why scuba diving in Okinawa is famous.
-Directly accessible from Naha thanks to daily ferries and scuba diving charter boats, it is surprisingly easy to visit as a scuba diver or even only an enthusiast snorkeler.
+The Kerama Shoto National Park is one of the reasons why scuba diving in Okinawa became famous.
+Directly accessible from Naha thanks to daily ferries and scuba diving charter boats, it is surprisingly easy to visit as a scuba diver or even an enthusiastic snorkeler.

 The islands are fantastic natural havens with paradise-like beaches and great snorkelling, which you won’t find on the main island of Okinawa.
-Depending on the time you have to visit the Kerama Island, you may have to choose between Zamami, Aka and Tokashiki Islands, the three main islands of the park.
-Tokashiki Island is the closest from Naha, it only takes 35 minutes to cross over, while it takes about an hour to get to Aka and Zamami which are on the same ferry line.
+Depending on the time you have to visit the Kerama Islands, you may have to choose between Zamami, Aka, and Tokashiki, the three main islands of the park.
+Tokashiki Island is the closest to Naha; it only takes 35 minutes to cross over, while it takes about an hour to get to Aka and Zamam, which are on the same ferry line.
+Learn more about the best way to start planning a trip to Okinawa.

-There are beautiful dive sites all around the islands of the park, but I got a personal preference for the sites on the west coast of Tokashiki near Aaren Beach.
-However, as I stayed both on Zamami and Takashiki islands, I could go early in the morning to snorkel with turtles directly from the beach, respectively at Ama Beach and Tokashiku Beach.
+There are beautiful dive sites all around the islands of the park, but I have a personal preference for the sites on the west coast of Tokashiki near Aaren Beach.
+However, as I stayed on both Zamami and Takashiki islands, I could go snorkelling with turtles early in the morning directly from the beach at Ama Beach and Tokashiku Beach, respectively.
 Unforgettable!

 3 – Diving with manta rays in Ishigaki, Okinawa